marcusolsson/obsidian-plugin-docs/docs/settings.md

 })
 ```

-Once we're happy with our settings tab, we need to register it in our `Plugin` class.
+Once you're happy with the settings tab, you need to register it in the `Plugin` class.

 ```ts
 async onload() {